Life Extension of sealed bearings in Electric Motors

-Background I joined a multisite food manufacturing company as a young engineer which had a seasonal raw material, and hence the practice was to overhaul electric motors each year.
+Background I joined a multi site food manufacturing company as a young engineer which had a seasonal raw material, and hence the practice was to overhaul electric motors each year.

 There was no schedule of what had been done in previous years , only that the maintenance supervisors knew which motors needed overhauling and operational staff expected new bearings for the start of the season.

 Several seasons of data was collected and after training our staff in precision fitting to remove common faults found sealed bearings showed a rise in the 2-4kHz band, typically lubrication depletion.

 There were many motors forgotten and run to failure.
 A number of our maintenance staff and I attended a SKF lubrication course and it became quite apparent that sealed bearings in motors ran out of lubrication at around 10,000 hours, and that is what we were experiencing in the plant.

 Our annual overhaul strategy seemed to have some validity.
 We slowly moved our strategy to on condition, as our vibration analysts had gained experience with numerous saves and won operational respect.

-At that point we initiateda trial of sealed bearings with a higher performing grease on a selected group of pumps explaining to operations that the strategy is no worse than the current strategy.
+At that point we initiated a trial of sealed bearings with a higher performing grease on a selected group of pumps explaining to operations that the strategy is no worse than the current strategy.

-So during our shutdown we replaced bearings but with a grease with a lower bleedrate.
+So during our shutdown we replaced bearings but with a grease with a lower bleed rate.
 We monitored the pumps monthly with Vibration Analysis, and while we had one fail early of unknown cause the remaining pumps ran for many seasons.

-As a result a working group between the sites developed a specification for new & overhauled motors which greatly improved reliability.
+Specification As a result a working group between the sites developed a specification for new & overhauled motors which greatly improved reliability.

-I made the bold decision to restock all our stores with a range of sealed bearings like we trialled made specifically for our company.
-The problem was our supply contractor didn'thave the bearings, but setup a regreasing service.
-Sealed bearing were washed out, repacked and sealed before placing into a unique box for our company.
+I made the bold decision to restock all our stores with a range of sealed bearings like we trialed made specifically for our company.
+The problem was our supply contractor didn't have the bearings, but setup a re greasing service.

 Results This became our standard , and annual overhauls phased out while huge reliability gains made.
-What I didn't appreciate at the time was the impact on the business being able to shorten shutdownsand stay producing.
-The exercise took many years of learning and a bit of risk taking but paid off many times over.
+What I didn't appreciate at the time was the impact on the business being able to shorten shutdowns and stay producing.

-Summary Electric motors do need overhauling at approxiamtely 10,000 hours or just over a year of continuous running.
+Summary Electric motors do need overhauling at approximately 10,000 hours or just over a year of continuous running.
 This strategy is expensive and often introduces failures to the inexperienced.

 What pleasing to my ear is that my experience had been confirmed halfway around the world in a paper mill, but no one told me.